 Customer experience (CX) measurement programs make it possible for fast-moving teams to access real-time user insights at scale by continuously measuring CX metrics and collecting user feedback across the customer journey.
 A comprehensive CX measurement program not only helps you understand whether the experience at each stage of the journey is getting better or worse but also uncovers the why behind the metrics.

-This playbook outlines 7 core surveys that SaaS companies can run to build and maintain a complete, up-to-date view of their entire customer experience at any moment, across each stage of the SaaS customer journey:
+This playbook outlines 7 core studies that SaaS companies can run to build and maintain a complete, up-to-date view of their entire customer experience at any moment, across each stage of the SaaS customer journey:

 By following the recommendations outlined in this playbook, you can have your CX measurement program up and running in a few clicks.